High-speed rail in the Netherlands

 High-speed rail service in the Netherlands started in 2009 with the opening of the dedicated HSL-Zuid, which connects the Randstad via Brussels to the rest of the European high-speed rail network.
 In later years improved traditional rail sections were added to the high-speed network.
 Proposals for more dedicated high-speed lines were deemed too costly; plans for the HSL-Oost to Germany were mothballed and instead of the Zuiderzeelijn the less ambitious Hanzelijn was built to enable future high-speed service between the northern provinces and the Randstad.

-As of 2025, four high-speed train services are operative in the Netherlands: Intercity Express (ICE), Eurostar, the Eurocity Direct and the domestic Intercity Direct which replaced the short-lived Fyra service was cancelled in 2013 after severe reliability issues.
+As of 2025, four high-speed train services are operative in the Netherlands: Intercity Express (ICE), Eurostar, the Eurocity Direct and the domestic Intercity Direct that replaced the short-lived Fyra service, which was cancelled in 2013 after severe reliability issues.

 History

 As early as 1973, the Den Uyl cabinet discussed a high-speed railway line in the Netherlands.
 It was not until 1988 that the Nederlandse Spoorwegen (NS) started three HSL projects, namely HSL-Zuid, HSL-Oost, and HSL-Noord (Zuiderzeelijn).
 The overall plan, called Rail 21, was approved in 1989, coinciding with the 150th anniversary of the first railway in the Netherlands (1839).
 HSL-Zuid was constructed between 2000 and 2006, and began operating in 2009.
 HSL-Oost was cancelled in 2001, HSL-Noord was cancelled in 2007.
 The Hanzelijn (constructed 2006–2012) partially took over HSL-Noord's role in connecting the west and north of the country through Lelystad and Zwolle, and has been built to be eventually upgraded to 200 km/h, but so far trains on this track are not running at high speeds yet.
 New plans for a HSL-Noord, now dubbed 'Lelylijn' instead of 'Zuiderzeelijn', were unveiled in 2019; a feasibility study, with the support of all national political parties, is underway and expected to be finished in late 2020.

 Following numerous problems with the V250 multiple units the Fyra service on HSL-Zuid was cancelled in January 2013 after less than two months in full service.
 A week later Thalys and Eurostar trains replaced the Fyra to a less frequent and slower timetable.
 In 2023, the Intercity Nieuwe Generatie (ICNG) was introduced on Dutch high-speed rails (HSL-Zuid and the Hanzelijn), running at 200 km/h.
 The Thalys brand was replaced by Eurostar in October 2023.